radiql/demo/template/story/simple/README.md

 A Simple Story is a Story that directly implements a User Story or Use Case.
-It contains a number of components that may be deployed in a process such as a web browser for the user interfaces and a number of other cmponents that may run in one or more servers.
+It contains a number of components that may be deployed in a process such as a web browser for the user interfaces and a number of other components that may run in one or more servers.

 # RADiQL Default Implementation Technologies